-This functionality in KES is provided to make it possible to perform arithmetical operations or in binary logic with incoming data from the KNX bus, so that the result is then sent through other communication objects specifically enabled in the device for this operation.
+This module is provided to perform arithmetical operations or in binary logic with incoming data from the KNX bus, so that the result is then sent through other communication objects specifically enabled in the device for this operation.

-Up to 5 different (and independent of each other) logical functions can be enabled, carrying out up to 4 operations each.
-To use any of them, it is necessary to enable them in the following ETS window, which appears after selecting "Yes" in the Logical Functions box of the General window.
+Up to five different (and independent of each other) logical functions can be enabled, carrying out a maximum of four operations each.
+To use any of them, it is necessary to configure the following ETS window, which appears after selecting "Yes" in the Logical Functions box of the General window.